 Eastern Mongolia is rarely visited, but is home to the birthplace of Genghis Khan.

 Much of the region is vast steppe without many interesting tourist sights.
-If you’ve been to Western Mongolia, let me know more about it and I’d love to update this section!
+If you’ve been to Eastern Mongolia, let me know more about it and I’d love to update this section!

 Group vs Independent Travel in Mongolia